-Vermont Law School offers three online master's programs: the Master of Environmental Law and Policy (MELP), Master of Energy Regulation and Law (MERL), and the Master of Food and Agriculture Law and Policy (MFALP).
+Vermont Law School offers three online master's programs: Master of Environmental Law and Policy (MELP), Master of Energy Regulation and Law (MERL), and Master of Food and Agriculture Law and Policy (MFALP).
 Instead of studying theories about how policies work, students learn the law and how to use it to effect change.

 Online LLM Programs

 LLM degrees from Vermont Law School prepare post-JD students to specialize in environmental, energy, or food and agriculture law.
 The programs are designed to enhance career options, enabling students to make a bigger mark on their communities and their world.